P1kachu/python-can-monitor/README.md

 Press Q at any time to exit the script.

-Sending a special frame (right now, `777#0707070707070707`) will reset the screen
+Sending a special frame (right now, `777#0707070707070707`) will reset the screen Adding arbitration ids to BLACKLIST or WHITELIST can allow you to select what you want and don't want to see when there are too many messages.

 ## Example